pH Test Strips, Kombucha & Cultured Foods, 0-6 pH, 1 roll, 15'

 Take kombucha tea for example, with a good pH reading you'll know when the highest amounts of organic acids, enzymes, and pro-biotics are present.
 A quick test with a pH test strip, in a sample of the fermenting tea, will reveal the degree of acidity and provides a quick and easy method to ensure your kombucha tea has completed the brewing cycle.

-Important Note: Most pH strips being sold for kombucha tea and mold testing use have a range from 1-14 pH.
-While these test strips will work, their range is generally broad and can make reading a narrower range, between 2 and 4 pH, less accurate because the wide color range.
-Our strips are narrow ranged and makes reading the level against the color chat a breeze.
+Important Note: Most pH test strips being sold for kombucha tea and mold testing use have a range from 1-14 pH.
+While these test strips will work, their range is generally broad and can make reading a narrower range, between 2 and 4 pH, less accurate because of the wide color range.
+Our strips are narrow ranged and make reading the level against the color chat a breeze.

-You can test your water kefir when you start a new batch to insure that enough lemon or acidic juice has been added.
+You can test your water kefir when you start a new batch to ensure that enough lemon or acidic juice has been added.
 Dairy type food cultures should be tested at the beginning and end of the cycle, to see if the pH level has dropped.

 Sample kombucha tea when a new batch of tea is made, to ensure that enough starter tea has been added and that the pH is below 4.0.
 Kombucha mushroom tea is ready to drink when the acid content is between 3.2 and 2.8 pH.
-If the tea is below 2.8 pH, then the tea is to acidic and should be diluted to the proper pH.
+If the tea is below 2.8 pH, then the tea is too acidic and should be diluted to the proper pH.

 Each package contains a 15-foot roll of pH test paper and matching the color chart.
 Provides for approximately 1000 tests.
 Order this simple tool to take the guesswork out of brewing your kombucha tea and to provide an extra step of safety to your brewing process and culturing.